 If you’re photographing people, keep your back to the sun.
 This will help you to avoid situations where your subjects are dark silhouettes against a bright background.
 Try to shoot so that people are lit from the side to minimize squinting into direct sunlight.

 Sure, Yellowstone’s landscape is packed with vibrant colors, but sometimes a black-and-white photo can have a dramatic, artistic effect.
 Try mixing some monochromatic photos into your collection.

 Experiment with different filters, angles, and zooms.
-Once you’re reviewing your pictures later, you might be surprised at some of the excellent shots you’ve captured by accident!
+Once you’re reviewing your Yellowstone National Park pictures later, you might be surprised at some of the excellent shots you’ve captured by accident!